oracle-livelabs/database/23cfree/sql-23c-features/sql-23c-features.md

 SQL Domains allow users to declare the intended usage for columns.
 They are data dictionary objects so that abstract domain specific knowledge can be easily reused.

 1. We'll look at these in more detail in the next lab, but for now, let's try a quick example.
 We'll create a domain named `yearbirth` and table named `person`.
-    Domain creation is for admin level users, so let's log in as the sysdba.
+    Domain creation is for admin level users.
+First, exit from sql*plus, then log in as sysdba.
     ```
     <copy>
     exit